 The Marathon is two loops of the Half Marathon course.
 First loop is clockwise.
 The second loop is anti-clockwise.

-All checkpoints will have water, electrolyte, some lollies, fruit and small snacks but will have no cups.
+All checkpoints will have water, electrolyte, and a small variety of food, but will have no cups.

 Run Queensland are committed to preserving the environment in which we are privileged to stage our events.